stolet/webpage/content/home/home.md

 ### [LEAP](https://github.com/leap-project/leap) :frog:

 LEAP is a large-scale federated and privacy preserving evaluation and analysis platform.
-LEAP allows users to analyze data distributed across multiple institutions in a private and secure manner, without leaking sensitive patient information.
+LEAP allows users to analyze data distributed across multiple institutions in a private and secure manner, without leaking sensitive user information.
 This is achieved through an infrastructure that maintains privacy by design and brings the computation to the data, instead of bringing the data to the computation.

 User queries are propagated to different sites, where each site gives back the result of running the computation on the local data, with carefully added noise to guarantee differential privacy.
 These results are then returned to the LEAP infrastructure in the cloud, where they are aggregated and sent to the end-user.
 The infrastructure also keeps track of the privacy loss from each query, safeguarding against information leakage from repeated queries.

 ### [TraVista](https://github.com/vaastav/TraViz) :milky_way:

 Performance issues in cloud systems are hard to debug.
 Distributed tracing is a widely adopted approach that gives engineers visibility into cloud systems.
 Existing tracing tools support the analysis of a single request and are most useful for debugging correctness issues.
-Diagnosing a performance issue in the processing of a request, however, requires comparing the performance statistics of the offending request with those of normal requests.
+However, diagnosing performance issues in the processing of a request requires comparing the performance statistics of the offending request with those of normal requests.
 This processing depends on trace aggregation, which is not supported by existing tracing tools.

 TraVista is a tool designed for debugging latency issues in cloud systems.
 It helps developers identify the correct aggregate data for diagnosis and effectively visualizes the data, so that performance issues can be identified.
-Our tool aggregates three types of data: metrics, logs, temporal and structural data and uses an array of visualization techniques to reduce cognitive load and help developers more efficiently find issues with their systems.
+Our tool aggregates four types of data: metrics, logs, temporal and structural data and uses an array of visualization techniques to reduce cognitive load and help developers more efficiently find issues with their systems.

 ### [Finesse](https://github.com/fsgeek/finesse) ::chart_with_downwards_trend:

 Developing kernel file systems presents challenges due to the complexity of the environment.
 The inflexibility of this environment discourages exploration of alternatives; most file systems research is focused on improving the storage management aspects, rather than the application facing interfaces.
 While userspace file systems mitigate the development complexity, they do so with a significant performance penalty and little flexibility for exploring novel access models.
 Finesse addresses these two concerns by adding both a client side library and a FUSE file system library.
-Finesse implements a kernel bypass mechanism for key operations and enables making new interfaces available to applications.
-Improving performance while balancing compatibility against flexibility to explore alternative interfaces is compelling for userspace file systems development.
+Finesse implements a kernel bypass mechanism for key operations and enables making new interfaces available to applications, thus improving performance while balancing compatibility against flexibility.

 ### [Biscotti](https://github.com/DistributedML/Biscotti) :cookie: